MicrosoftTranslator/DocumentTranslation/docs/index.md

 ## Running on Windows

 ### Install
-Run the latest **DocumentTranslation.msi** from [Github releases](https://github.com/MicrosoftTranslator/DocumentTranslation/releases).
+Run the latest **DocumentTranslation.Setup.msi** from [Github releases](https://github.com/MicrosoftTranslator/DocumentTranslation/releases).
 It will install the document translation tool on your Windows computer.

 ### Minimum requirements